cevi/automatic_walk-time_tables/docs/documentation/swiss_TLM_api/about.md

 Processing Swisstopo's massive datasets into a high-performance memory-mapped KD-Tree locally takes quite a while.
 To prevent this slow process on boot in Production environments, a robust pre-compiled `index_cache.tar.xz` snapshot is downloaded dynamically from Google Drive.

-- **Cache Invalidation:** The `name_index.py` handles programmatic cache invalidation natively!
-It creates an internal local `.version` file whenever it decompresses an index.
-If you choose to manually regenerate the `.tar.xz` file and upload a newly packed snapshot to your Google Drive to update Production, simply **bump the `INDEX_CACHE_VERSION` string** at the top of the file.
-Production will cleanly wipe its old cache components and natively stream your new Index zip the next time it boots.
+- **Cache Invalidation:** The `name_index.py` manages programmatic cache invalidation natively via a localized `.version` file.
+To bypass manual index generation in production:
+  1. Once `index_cache.tar.xz` is generated, upload it to your engineering Google Drive partition.
+  2. Ensure the file has public viewer permissions, and extract its raw **File ID**.
+  3. Inside `swiss_TML_api/name_finding/name_index.py`, manually paste the new target string footprint into `INDEX_CACHE_FILE_ID` (or `INDEX_CACHE_URL`).
+  4. Finally, **bump the `INDEX_CACHE_VERSION` string** at the top of the file!

+  Production will inherently detect the sequential bump, wipe its stale cache directory, and cleanly deploy the newly referenced Index payload.

 ### 2. "Höhenpunkte"